NxPKG/khulnasoft-docs/content/version-management/_index.md

 weight: 1
 ---

-# Cloudflare Version Management
+# Khulnasoft Version Management

-Cloudflare Version Management allows you to safely test, deploy, and roll back changes to your zone configuration settings.
+Khulnasoft Version Management allows you to safely test, deploy, and roll back changes to your zone configuration settings.

 ## Benefits